 That’s where United Medical Credit comes in.
-We have helped hundreds of couples achieve their dreams of parenthood by assisting them in making IVF and associated procedures more affordable.
-Using financing plans tailored to the financial resources of each family, we are pleased to have played a role in the most beautiful and magical moment a human can experience: the creation of a new life.
-To make IVF Financing a little more understandable, we wanted to take this time and address a couple of common questions we receive from people considering IVF or other fertility and conception procedures.
+Our easy, fast online loan application process has helped hundreds of couples across the income spectrum achieve their dreams of parenthood by assisting them to finance IVF and associated procedures, making them more affordable.
+UMC offers financing plans tailored to the financial resources of each family, and we are pleased to have played a role in the most beautiful and magical moment a human can experience: the creation of a new life.
+To make IVF financing a little more understandable, we wanted to take this time and address a few common questions we receive from people considering IVF or other fertility and conception procedures.

 How Does IVF Work?

-Because IVF is not a single procedure, there is not a single, simple answer for this question.
-The kind and aggressiveness of intervention required depends on a number of factors.
-Some of these include whether the mother is over or under 35, how long the parents have been trying to conceive, lifestyle and genetic influences and the overall health of the reproductive cells of both parents.
-A father with abnormal sperm cells, low motility or other issues would indicate different intervention modes than a mother who does not produce healthy eggs regularly.
+There is not a single, simple answer to this question.
+IVF is not a single procedure, but rather a constellation of different procedures and treatment modalities intended to facilitate the conception process and improved embryonic viability.
+The type and aggressiveness of the intervention for which the patient/s qualify depends on a number of factors.
+Some of these include the reason for the infertility diagnosis, whether the mother is over or under 35, how long the parents have been trying to conceive, what lifestyle and genetic influences are present and the overall health of the reproductive cells of both parents.
+A father with abnormal sperm cells, low motility or other male fertility issues would indicate different intervention modes than a mother who does not produce healthy eggs regularly.

-In general, a woman administers a high dose of ovulation-stimulating hormones starting after the end of her menstrual cycle.
+In general, IVF begins with either drugs or hormones which cause a woman’s body to produce a high dose of ovulation-stimulating hormones starting after the end of her menstrual cycle.
 These hormones stimulate the follicles within her ovaries to mature and release more egg cells, increasing the likelihood of achieving pregnancy.
 Around the 10th day, these eggs will be collected by a specialist.
 The procedure requires light anesthesia and is performed through the woman’s vagina.
 Once the eggs are collected, they will be fertilized in the laboratory and allowed to mature for between three and five days.
-Finally, the fertilized eggs are implanted in the woman’s uterus using a thin tube which is passed through the vagina and cervix.
-At this point the woman will start a new round of drugs to encourage the eggs to settle and attach to the uterine wall lasting about 10 weeks.
+Finally, the fertilized eggs are implanted in the woman’s uterus using a thin tube that is passed through the vagina and cervix.
+At this point, the woman will start a new round of drugs to encourage the eggs to settle and attach to the uterine wall lasting about 10 weeks.
 Between the 9th and 12th day the specialist will check to make sure the eggs have attached properly.
-At this point, the mother should be officially pregnant.
+At this point, the gestational carrier should be officially pregnant.

 Success rates vary for IVF procedures.
-Generally the older the woman is and the less time the couple has been trying to conceive, the lower the odds of the procedure working are.
-From age 30-34, the success rate for an individual IVF procedure is roughly 25%, but this rate drops steeply for women every five years thereafter.
-The associated risks include increased likelihood of multiple births at one time and a 10-30% chance of miscarriage, depending on the age and overall health of the mother.
+Generally the older the woman is and the less time the couple has been trying to conceive, the lower the odds are of the procedure working.
+From age 30-34, the success rate an individual IVF procedure offers is roughly 25%, but this rate drops steeply for women every five years starting at age 35.
+The associated risks include an increased likelihood of multiple births at one time and a 10-30% chance of miscarriage, depending on the age and overall health of the mother.

 - Egg and Sperm Freezing